Predictions of the 21cm global signal in the JWST and ALMA era: Abstract

 \section{Abstract}

-We calculate the redshift evolution of the global 21cm signal in the first billion years using a semi-analytic galaxy formation model, \code{delphi}, that jointly tracks the assembly of dark matter halos and their constituent baryons including the impact of supernova feedback and dust enrichment.
+We calculate the redshift evolution of the global 21cm signal in the first billion years using an advanced semi-analytic galaxy formation model \code{delphi}.
 Employing only two redshift- and mass-independent free parameters, our model predicts galaxy populations in accord with data from both the James Webb Space Telescope (JWST) and the Atacama Large Millimetre Array (ALMA) at $z \sim 5-12$.
 In addition to this ``fiducial" model, which fully incorporates the impact of dust attenuation, we also explore an unphysical ``maximal" model wherein galaxies can convert a 100\% of their gas into stars instantaneously (and supernova feedback is ignored) required to explain JWST data at $z >=13$.
 We also explore a wide range of values for our {\it 21cm} parameters that include the impact of X-ray heating ($f_{\rm X,h} =0.02-2.0$) and the escape fraction of Lyman Alpha photons ($f_\alpha = 0.01-1.0$).
-Our key findings are: {\it (i)} the fiducial model predicts a global 21cm signal which reaches a minimum brightness temperature of $ T_{\rm b, min}\sim -215$ mK at a redshift $z_{\rm min} \sim 14$; {\it (ii)} since the impact of dust on galaxy properties (such as the star formation rate density) only becomes relevant at $z <= 8$, dust does not have a sensible impact on the global 21cm signal; {\it (iii)} the ``maximal" model predicts $T_{\rm b, min}= -210$ mK as early as $z_{\rm min} \sim 18$; {\it (iv)} {\it galaxy formation} and {\it 21cm parameters} have a degenerate impact on the global 21cm signal.
+Our key findings are: {\it (i)} the fiducial model predicts a global 21cm signal which reaches a minimum brightness temperature of $ T_{\rm b, min}\sim -215$ mK at a redshift $z_{\rm min} \sim 14$; {\it (ii)} since the impact of dust on galaxy properties only becomes relevant at $z <= 8$, dust does not have a sensible impact on the global 21cm signal; {\it (iii)} the ``maximal" model predicts $T_{\rm b, min}= -210$ mK as early as $z_{\rm min} \sim 18$; {\it (iv)} {\it galaxy formation} and {\it 21cm parameters} have a degenerate impact on the global 21cm signal.
 A combination of the minimum temperature and its redshift will therefore be crucial in constraining galaxy formation parameters and their coupling to the 21cm signal at these early epochs.